dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 Every enterprise in today's markets must offer robust digital products and services, often requiring integration of complex capabilities and systems to deliver one coherent whole.
 [IBM Cloud Pak for Integration](https://cloud.ibm.com/docs/cloud-pak-integration?topic=cloud-pak-integration-getting-started) offers a simplified solution to this integration challenge, allowing the enterprise to modernize its processes while positioning itself for future innovation.
 Once installed, IBM Cloud Pak for Integration eases monitoring, maintenance and upgrades, helping the enterprise stay ahead of the innovation curve.

 In this tutorial we will show how to build an Integration application using IBM Cloud Pak for Integration.
-We will consider a car repair case where the application receives request with photo of the car along with other details.
-The application will integrate with a SaaS CRM system (Salesforce), Watson Visual Recognition service, Watson Tone Analyzer service.
+We will consider an insurance claim processing  scenario where the application receives an input with pictures of the car damage along with other details.
+The application will integrate with a SaaS CRM system (Salesforce), Watson Visual Recognition service, Watson Tone Analyzer service to significantly reduce the time for claim processing.
 The application will respond with details like estimated bill, estimated time which can help with insurance claim process.

-In the part2 of this series, we will extend this solution to integrate this application with a partner application. e.g. If the car is a specialist car, then send the request to partner application which creates a case on ServiceNow and use Watson Language Translator service if the partner doesn't understand English.
+In the part2 of this series, we will extend this solution to integrate this application with a partner application. e.g. If the car requires a specialist to repair, then send the request to partner application which creates a case on ServiceNow, and also use Watson Language Translator service if the partner doesn't understand English.

 *Going through this content may look long but don’t be put off by the sheer length of content: Most of them are filled with screenshots and descriptions– there’s not that much “work” to actually do – we’ve created a lot of things for you to use ready-to-go.*

 Business Scenario:

-A Car Repair company receives vehicles with problems and repair them.
-It involves the following:
+A Car Repair company receives vehicles with problems and repairs them.
+It involves the following steps:

-- Allow customers to book their cars in for repair and get an estimate for price and number of days in real time, based on the car damage photograph.
+- Allow customers to book their cars in for repair.
+- Provide a price and time estimate for repairing the vehicle in real time based on the photographs of car damage.
-- Minimize manual processes and have the repair request automatically create a repair case in Salesforce.
+- Minimize manual processes with the repair request automatically creating a repair case in Salesforce.
 - Expose the APIs for partners to use the system and to secure and manage APIs.

 <img src="./images/image-20200608183714387.png" alt="image-20200608183714387" />